vincentme/onnx-kmeans/README.md

                     break
 ```

 It can be seen that compared to Python's use of numpy functions, onnxscript needs to use the [onnx operator library](https://onnx.ai/onnx/operators/index.html) to implement most operations, while a small number of operations such as four arithmetic operations and simple indexes can be used directly and automatically converted.
+What is special is the condition and loop operation.
+For example, the variables appearing in if must be defined in both branches, even if they are not used in a branch; if there is a break in the for loop, it must appear at the end.

 Output from `running run_kmeans.mojo` (Intel i5-11500)